gcfogleman/GettingAndCleaningDataProject/README.md

 GettingAndCleaningDataProject
 =============================

-Course project for "Getting and Cleaning Data" Coursera class
+Class project for "Getting and Cleaning Data" Coursera class